nyjackson/SBA-320H/README.md

 4. Open a browser and go to : http://localhost:5173 and interact!

 ## /components
-Containis all the React components used to craft the QuoTabler application.
+Contains all the React components used to craft the QuoTabler application.

 ### AllQuotes.jsx
 - Lists all quotes with pagination.